rockman007372/Obsidian-Vault/Relational Model.md

 ---
 tags: processed
 course: CS2102
-type: content
+type: lecture
 date: 2023-01-17 Tuesday
 ---

 ## History

-- Hierachical model: high to low rank, tree → no overlapping of children
+- Hierarchical model: high to low rank, tree → no overlapping of children
 - Network model
 - **Relational Model:** All data are organised in terms of their relations to each other
 	- Commercial RDBMS